MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/bi-how-create-analysis-views-reports.md

 The analysis report consists of the objects that you want to analyse, such as customers, customer groups, sales people and so on, represented as lines, and the analysis parameters, that is, the way you want to analyse the object, represented as columns, such as profit calculations, periodic comparisons of sales amounts and volumes or periodic comparisons of actual and budgeted figures.

 In addition to analysis reports, you can create and view similar information in analysis views, which are based on dimensions.
-For more information, see [How to: Analyze Data by Dimensions](bi-how-analyze-data-dimension.md).
+For more information, see [Analyse Data by Dimensions](bi-how-analyze-data-dimension.md).

 ## <a name="example"></a>Example
 You can set up lines like these: